sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2.3.2 "Clever" Fetching
 ^^^^^^^^^^^^^^^^^^^^^^^

-The method :meth:`Database.fetch` queries the database if the given query has already been used once to add entries.
-Otherwise, the given query is used to download and add new data.
-The :meth:`Database.fetch`  method also accepts an optional keyword argument `path` which is passed as-is to :meth:`sunpy.net.vso.VSOClient.get` and determines the value of the `path` attribute of each entry.
+The method :meth:`Database.fetch` checks if the given query has already been used once to add entries to the database.
+Otherwise, the query is used to download and add new data.
+The :meth:`Database.fetch` method also accepts an optional keyword argument ``path`` which is passed as-is to :meth:`sunpy.net.vso.VSOClient.get` and determines the value of the ``path`` attribute of each entry.

-Note that not the number of records of the resulting query result determines the number of entries that will be added to the database!
-The number of entries that will be added depends on the total number of FITS headers.
+Note that the number of entries that will be added depends on the total number of FITS headers, **not** the number of records in the query.

-In the next code snippet you can see that new data is downloaded as this query has not been downloaded before.
+In the next code snippet new data is downloaded as this query has not been downloaded before.

     >>> entries = database.fetch(